dominoFire/sweeper/README.md

     * [x] Estimate how many VM's are required to run the workflow
     * [ ] Estimate the expected performance matrix (linear regression)
     * [ ] Provide parameter sweep mechanism
+    * [ ] Create example for creating file system for cloud resources
+    * [ ] Attach filesystem
+    * [ ] Take into account how to *estimate* memory usage in tasks
  - [ ] Provide examples
  - [ ] Resolve all automation issues
+ - [ ] Make a performance benchmark based in FLOPS
+    * FLOPS will be our complexity factor, more flops, more speedy computer
+ - [ ] Make a input-sensitive profiling of tasks
+    * First, find out how to estimate in python scripts
+ - [ ] Read paper on CSE